Hello! I’m Kawn, a mom to two beautiful kids based in Denmark.

 The age guidelines is only general, remember every baby is different, therefore always check with your pediatrician or doctor when introducing solid foods.
 I categorized the ages for when I introduced my son to these meals based on my country’s recommendations, therefore they might differ from other guidelines.
 Anyhow you should follow what your own pediatrician recommends.

-I hope you’ll all enjoy this exciting time in your baby’s life as much as my husband and I did and still do.
+I hope you’ll all enjoy this exciting time in your baby’s life as much as I did and still do.